 - conspiring or attempting to engage in the above corrupt activity.

-Our policy supports public interest disclosures.
+Our policy (PDF 175KB) (Word 236KB) supports public interest disclosures.
 You can report known or suspected improper conduct that involves the Heritage Council, its members/alternate members or officers.

 How to make a disclosure